michael-van-vuuren/csci5612/exampleSite/content/models/nb.md

 Each Naive Bayes model, apart from Gaussian Naive Bayes, required a pre-modeling transformation to make the features compatible with the model type.
 For example, Categorical Naive Bayes expects categorical data, but the current data is quantitative.
 In this case, a transformation was applied before the data was used an input in the Categorical Naive Bayes model.

 ## Naive Bayes Models
-- high level overview of what each model is for

 > [!NOTE]
 > Source code for all three Naive Bayes models can be found here:\